 While this might seem like an extreme case, it’s not a limited incidence.
 People who work in schools, hospitals, other public institutions must be particularly careful about what they post.
 School leaders may offer tips for improving communication on social media, but ultimately, the individual employee is responsible for anything they post or are tagged in by others.

 There are countless stories just like this of employers who saw images of “legal” drinking and decided that the message the pictures sent didn’t align with their overall mission or vision of the workplace.
-Before you post the pictures of last weekend’s party, think about the message your images convey.
+Before you post the pictures of last weekend’s party on internet, think about the message your images convey.

 Everyone has a bad day at work from time to time.
 However, heading to social media to air out your dirty laundry isn’t going to strengthen your personal brand on social media.
 Whether you’re complaining about or mocking the company, supervisors, or customers, it’s probably not going to coincide with the culture and policies of the company.
 The best approach is to just not talk about your workplace frustration online.